Aachen sights for a day

 What do you have to do in Aachen?

-The squares of Aachen are worth seeing.
+The squares of Aachen are definitely worth seeing.
 Münsterplatz am Dom is particularly beautiful in spring when the magnolias are in bloom.
 The market square with the Kaiser Karl fountain is worth a visit on market days and in the evening.
 The Elisengarten is worth seeing.
-Also not to be missed is the courtyard with the Roman portico and its cafés that invite you to take a break.
+Also not to be missed is the courtyard with the Roman portico and its cafés, which invite you to take a break.

 What is famous in Aachen?